 The Mobile Dialer (SIP Client)—developed to integrate VoIP calling functionality to mobile devices.

 The Communicator—based on the SIP platform, this app is designed to allow users audio calls, video calls, IMs, and other various features.

 The Calling Card Dialer—developed for automatic dialing of access numbers includes various features.

-Each platform has its own application and feature options.
+Each platform has its application and feature options.
 For example, iPhone and Android apps include all three categories, while Windows offers the Mobile Dialer or the Calling Card Dialer, and Symbian offers only the Mobile Dialer.
-Despite extensive choice, this app is much more complex and thusly less accessible.
-While the Communicator is the most inclusive option, users must have a more precise knowledge of their needs and intended usage in order to decide which option is best for them.
+Despite the extensive choice, this app is much more complex and thusly less accessible.
+While the Communicator is the most inclusive option, users must have a more precise knowledge of their needs and intended usage to decide which option is best for them.